 Then let the customer insight and text analysis engine work its magic and ferret its way through all those feedback comments.
 Armed with the results at your finger tips, you will be able to understand exactly what needs to be done to improve their experience, win back unhappy customers, and make loyal customers even more loyal.

 1. Stop doing things customers dislike – Annoying customers is one of the best ways to lose customers.
-Make sure you know what they dislike and stop doing it!
+Customer insight tells you what they dislike – then stop doing it!

 2. Do more of what customers love and value – Find out what works and what aspects of their experience they love.
 Do more of it and continue to do it well.